-Tenants entering Tenancy Agreements cannot be charged any fee or charge other than a letting fee by a Letting Agent.
+Tenants entering Tenancy Agreements cannot be charged any fee or charge.
 They can be charged four weeks bond and two weeks rent in advance.

 Landlord Entry

 Tenants have the right to expect that the Landlord will only come onto the rental property or into the rental premises as permitted by the Residential Tenancies Act: